 Bipartisan Legislation Boosting Support for Foster Care System Passes Congress

-WASHINGTON, DC – House Ways and Means Committee Chairman Richard E. Neal (D-MA) and Ranking Member Kevin Brady (R-Texas), along with Senate Finance Committee Chairman Chuck Grassley (R-IA) and Ranking Member Ron Wyden (D-OR), praised the inclusion of the Family First Transition Act in the end-of-year funding legislation that passed in the Senate today and heads to the president’s desk for signature.
-The legislation was introduced in the House by Representatives Danny K. Davis (D-IL) and Jackie Walorski (R-IN) and in the Senate by Senators Grassley and Wyden.
+Washington – House Ways and Means Republican Leader Kevin Brady (R-TX), Committee Chairman Richard E. Neal (D-MA) along with Senate Finance Committee Chairman Chuck Grassley (R-IA) and Ranking Member Ron Wyden (D-OR), praised the inclusion of the Family First Transition Act in the end-of-year funding legislation that passed in the Senate today and heads to the president’s desk for signature.
+The legislation was introduced in the Senate by Senators Grassley and Wyden, and in the House by Representatives Danny K. Davis (D-IL) and Jackie Walorski (R-IN).

 The legislation provides states with additional tools to successfully implement the Family First Prevention Services Act (FFPSA), which became law last year.
 FFPSA established federal support for states to transform child welfare systems and keep more children safely at home, instead of placing them in foster care.
 The Family First Transition Act is supported by over 100 national organizations and more than 350 state and local groups.